AOSC-Archive/aosc-wiki/users/information/arch-specs.md

 ## i586

-For systems with i586 or newer/compatible processors (except Winchip C6 and Winchip 2 processors).
+For systems with i586 or newer/compatible processors (excluding Winchip C6 and Winchip 2 processors).

 - Triplet: `i586-aosc-linux-gnu`